rabiyatahseen/databricks-training/week1/README.md

 * Practiced advanced Window Functions and CTEs
 * Worked with ranking, running totals, moving averages, and recursive CTEs
 * Performed analytical SQL reporting using PostgreSQL

+## ✅ Day 6

+* Practiced remaining advanced Window Functions and CTEs
+* Worked with remaining ranking, running totals, moving averages, and recursive CTEs
+* Performed analytical SQL reporting using PostgreSQL which are left to complete

 ---